 NOTE!
 10-32 studs (w/hardware) on 5/8" centers are provided for this connection.
+Note that one stud is used to secure lug, the other is used for anti-rotation.
 Recommended torque is 20 in-lbs when using the supplied hardware.

-4.9 Battery Connections
+Battery Connections